 But with something like cookies, you have to be more careful.

 I personally prefer Judee’s gluten free flours.
-I’ve found them to be very good, and especially like their quinoa flour.
+I’ve found them to be very good, and I especially like their quinoa flour.

 You’re also going to want a binder.
-Again, in something like quick breads, you can get away without it if you eat it fresh, but with cookies, you need that xanthan or guar gum.
+Again, in something like quick bread, you can get away without it if you eat it fresh, but with cookies, you need that xanthan or guar gum.
 This is another ingredient you can get from Judee’s, but I’ve seen less variation from brand to brand here.

 Peanut butter.
 I personally am not a fan of crunch peanut butter (I apologize to all you die-hard crunchy PB fans!), so this recipe was developed with creamy in mind.
 If you want crunch in your cookie, there are two ways to go about it: Add chopped peanuts, or experiment with adding crunchy peanut butter.
 Without knowing the exact ratio of butter to chopped peanuts, it’s hard to say how much more to use.